Relations with Azerbaijan

 - NATO and Azerbaijan started work on a jointly agreed Defence Education Enhancement Programme (DEEP) in 2008 to integrate NATO standards into the teaching methodologies and curricula of the country’s Professional Military Education (PME) institutions.
-Initially, DEEP efforts were focused on the Armed Forces Military College, a command and staff/war college that grooms senior military leaders.
-In 2018, Azerbaijan asked NATO to also involve the Military High School, a pre-commissioning school, in DEEP (an expansion which is significantly supported by Bulgaria).
+Initially, DEEP efforts were focused on the Armed Forces Military College, a command and staff/war college that teaches senior military leaders.
+In 2018, Azerbaijan asked NATO to also involve the Military High School, a pre-commissioning school, in DEEP.
 DEEP is also supporting a newly established language training centre, bringing Azerbaijani teachers and testers in close contact with Allied and partner language institutes.

 Support for NATO-led operations and missions